kjs29/practicegit/README.md

 More information on [`https://github.com/kjs29/git`](https://github.com/kjs29/git)

-I am writing this on MAC pro!
+I am writing this on MAC pro.

+Modified on 17 .
 ## End